 Perhaps the most serious of the mentioned risks related to cell phones in the workplace is security.
 Given the power of modern smartphones, capable employees can now develop software to illegally upload or download files from company computers which can result in malware attacks or data breaches.

 As a business owner, your employees should be contributing positively to your operation in order to maximize revenue.
 When your employees are not doing so, you are faced with losses in productivity, legal issues, and major security threats.
 To mitigate against these types of concerns, you should educate and train your employees so that they are knowledgeable enough to defend themselves from these threats.
-Along with proper training, there are many policies and software and hardware tools that can be implemented to secure your company.
+Along with proper training, there are many policies and software tools to secure your company.